 Ready to get started?
 Here are some options to learn more:

 UW Libraries supports four citation managers: EndNote Basic, Mendeley, RefWorks, and Zotero.
-These citation managers provide the same basic features -- they allow you to save citations, organize them into folders or libraries, and generate bibliographies and citations as you write.
+These tools provide the same basic features: saving citations, organizing them into folders, and generating in-text citations and bibliographies as you write.

-To decide which tool is right for you, review the charts below and talk with people in your department about the tools they use and why.
-Once you choose a tool, know that you can always change your mind; sources can easily be transferred between tools.
-(Please note that attachments don't always transfer.)
+To decide which tool best suits your needs, review the charts below and talk with colleagues in your department about the tools they use and why.
+Once you choose a tool, know that you can always change your mind.
+Citations can easily be transferred between tools, but please note that attachments don't always transfer.